nlholm/docker-demo-documentation/docker-demo-documentation.md

 # Serving Static Website in an Nginx Container

-We started the following phase of our project by installing Docker in our master.
+We started the following phase of our project by installing Docker on our master.
 We had already automated the installation of Docker so we could run the salt command locally. `sudo salt-call --local state.apply docker` and now we had Docker in our master.

 Next we created a folder in our home directory for the docker compose file so we could set up multiple containers.
 We also included our index.html, styles.css and images subfolder in that directory.
 We ran the command `mkdir -p /home/vagrant/nginx-demo/site/images` (note -p for the full path).